9diov/writings/rails_postgres_performance.md

 In our case, the indexes help reduce our test search query from ~100ms to <5ms, a 20 times improvement in response time!

-## Use PostgreSQL's EXPLAIN to optimize any query
+## Optimizing a complex PostgreSQL query

+In our app we have a pretty complex query as part of our job scheduling system.
+The query itself is a 40-line long query with multiple [CTEs](https://www.postgresql.org/docs/current/static/queries-with.html).
+Recently our tracking data has shown that this query is gradually getting slower and slower.
+As this query directly affects the latency of each of our background job, it is important to ensure that it runs as fast as possible.

+The default tool whenever we want to check a query's performance is to use [EXPLAIN query](https://www.postgresql.org/docs/current/static/sql-explain.html).

-Use PostgreSQL indexes to improve query performance
+## Bonus: Use PostgreSQL indexes to improve query performance

 https://github.com/plentz/lol_dba